Ottawa team likely in new pro women's soccer league, expert says | CBC News

 Matheson said the league hopes to have at least one team in a major Ontario city.

-Christine Sinclair, Diana Matheson reveal pro Canadian women's soccer league set for kickoff in 2025

-Marie-Ève Nault, who played for the Ottawa Fury women's team in the early 2000s, said the creation of a women's league in Canada is long overdue.
+Marie-Ève Nault, a former national team member who played for the Ottawa Fury women's team in the early 2000s, said the creation of a women's league in Canada is long overdue.

 "We have so many good players but they're all overseas," she said.